 USD/IQD rate closes higher in Baghdad, Erbil

-Shafaq News/ The U.S. dollar (USD) exchange transactions against the Iraqi dinar (IQD) closed at a higher rate in the markets of the Iraqi capital, Baghdad, today, Tuesday.
+Shafaq News/ The U.S. dollar (USD) exchange transactions against the Iraqi dinar (IQD) closed at a higher rate in the markets of Baghdad and Erbil, today, Wednesday.

-Shafaq News Agency correspondent said that the USD closed at a rate of 150,150 IQD to 100 in al-Kifah and al-Harithiya Central Exchanges, 600 IQD above the opening rate this morning.
+Shafaq News Agency correspondent said that the USD closed at a rate of 150,450 IQD to 100 in al-Kifah and al-Harithiya Central Exchanges, 250 IQD below the opening rate this morning.